memsql/singlestore-odbc-connector/linuxinstall/README.md

-Creating a Data Source with SingleStore ODBC Connector
+Creating a Data Source with SingleStore ODBC Driver

-Connector/ODBC offers the flexibility to handle data using any character set through its Unicode-enabled driver, or the maximum raw speed for a more limited range of character sets through its ANSI driver.
+ODBC driver offers the flexibility to handle data using any character set through its Unicode-enabled driver, or the maximum raw speed for a more limited range of character sets through its ANSI driver.
 Both kinds of drivers are provided in the same download package.